 We could order these four postures on a continuum from most tranquil to most activating – lying down is the most relaxing of these four postures, sitting is a little more energizing, standing up is more energizing still, and walking back and forth is the most energizing.
 As I said above, in my experience, the most effective action that one can take when wanting to be more wakeful for meditation is to escalate up the energization scale of those four postures.

-Some techniques are only appropriate to one of those postures.
-Most meditation practices, however, can be done in any of them.
-Specifically, many meditators might be surprised how many of the techniques that they have been doing only seated can also be performed while standing or walking.
+A few meditation techniques are only appropriate to one of those postures.
+Most techniques, however, can be done in any of them.
+Specifically, many meditators might be surprised how many of the practices that they have been doing only seated can also be performed while standing or walking.

 And although it is almost impossible to fall asleep standing, it is even more challenging to do so while walking.
 Walking is also a completely legitimate posture for meditation; worldwide, it is the second most common meditation posture, after sitting.